ros-infrastructure/buildfarm_deployment/README.md

 After the servers have been provisioned you will then want to see the [ros_buildfarm](https://github.com/ros-infrastructure/ros_buildfarm) project for how to configure Jenkins with ROS jobs.

-If you are going to use any of the provided infrastructure please consider signing up for the build farm mailing list (https://groups.google.com/d/forum/ros-sig-buildfarm) in order to receive notifications e.g. about any upcoming changes.
+If you are going to use any of the provided infrastructure please consider monitoring the ROS Discourse Buildfarm category (https://discourse.ros.org/c/buildfarm) in order to receive notifications e.g. about any upcoming changes.

 ### Process